emilienschultz/activetigger/docs/quickstart.md

     By default, a project is only visible to the user who created it (and the administrator of the service).
 You can add users on a project if you want to work collaboratively.

+## Workflow
+Once you have created your project, below are the suggested steps that will help you develop, evaluate, and apply your model:
+- Define your labels in your coding scheme
+- Tag at least a couple hundred (randomly selected) elements (at least a few dozen per label)
+- Train a Quick Model: define features under **Project**, train Quick Model under **Tag**
+- Go back and annotate, alternating between Active Learning and random modes to ensure a diverse pool of annotated data in your training dataset.
+Check performance metrics (scores, visualizations) periodically to assess your annotation strategy.
+- Once content with preliminary prediction performance, train a full BERT model under **Fine-tune**.
+You may need to go back and revise your annotation strategy if you are not happy with model performance.
+- Once content with your fine-tuned model, apply it on a test set (unseen data) to evaluate it more robustly.
+- Once content with these results, apply your model on the full dataset.
+- Export the results and proceed with your analysis.

+In this guide, we go into more detail on each of these steps, going through the Active Tigger interface tab by tab.

-## Project page
+## Project

-Click on the name of your project in the left-hand menu to see a summary of your situation.
+Click on the name of your project in the left-hand menu to see a summary of your where your project is at.

 Each project can have several **coding schemes**.
 A scheme is a set of specific labels that you can use to annotate the corpus.
 Each scheme works as an independant layer of annotation.
 One is created by default when you create a project.